forcedotcom/salesforcedx-vscode/.github/PULL_REQUEST_TEMPLATE.md

 Here are three templates below, please choose one of them and delete others.
-Put correct title based on title template, and only keep body template in this file.
+Put correct title based on the title template(scope with parentheses is optional), and keep only the PR body template here.
 -----------------------------------------------------------------------------------------
-# feat
-**if this is a feature work, add the technical writer as a reviewer to the PR** PR title template: feat:<description of feature work should be reviewed>
+**if this is a feature work, add the technical writer as a reviewer to the PR** PR title template: feat(optional scope):<description of feature work should be reviewed>
 PR body template:

 ## What does this PR do?